Ekspress-MD1: Satellite description

-Ekspress-MD1 was a geostationary communications satellite developed by Khrunichev State Research and Production Space Center on the Yakhta setellite bus.
+Ekspress-MD1 was a geostationary communications satellite developed by Khrunichev State Research and Production Space Center on the Yakhta satellite bus.
 It is a small, three axis stabilized, satellite bus designed for direct geostationary orbit and as such it lacked an apogee kick motor.
 It was designed to support a bigger, heavier satellite on top of it and serve as its rocket adapter.
 For its companion, Ekspress-AM4, it was specially reinforced to carry the 2560 kg on top.

 The satellite weighted 1140 kg at launch, had a power production capacity of 1300 watts with a design life of 10 years.
 Its payload was made by Thales Alenia Space and was composed of 8 × 40 MHz C-band and 1 × 1 MHz L-band transponders, for a total satellite bandwidth of 321 MHz for mass of 225 kg.
 It was designed to provide mobile presidential and governmental communications, digital TV and Radio broadcasting services, Internet access, data transfer, video conferencing in Russia and CIS countries from the 80° East orbital position.

 Ekspress-MD1 was heavily based on the KazSat-1.
 While smaller than the other satellites of the Ekspress constellation, it enabled RSCC to have a second local supplier after its traditional contractor ISS Reshetnev.
 The structure was designed around a cylindrical structure that enabled stacking of another satellite on top of the Ekspress-MD1 and acted as an adaptor to the Briz-M stage for both spacecraft.

 While successfully commissioned, it failed to reach even half of its design life.
 It had a twin satellite, Ekspress-MD2 which failed to reach orbit.
 As of 2016, RSCC has not ordered any further satellite from Khrunichev, relying instead on foreign suppliers like Airbus Defence and Space.